top of page

 I PLAY FOR MOCOA

-I play for Mocoa was a citizen participation project that I coordinated as part of the Fuente de Paz Association team in Colombia.
-It was a creative space with children in Mocoa focused on the reconstruction of their city after the avalanche occurred on March, 2017.
-Through imagination and experimentation, we created with people from San Miguel neighborhood community (victims of the avalanche), a woven monument and an itinerant structure to mobilize games and artistic activities for children in the territory.
+I play for Mocoa was a citizen participation project I coordinated as part of Colombia's Fuente de Paz Association team.
+It was a co-creation laboratory with children in Mocoa focused on the reconstruction of their city after the avalanche occurred on March 2017.
+Through imagination and experimentation, we created, with people from the San Miguel neighborhood community (victims of the avalanche), a woven monument and an itinerant structure to mobilize games and artistic activities for children in the territory.

 Year: 2017.